control-toolbox/OptimalControl.jl/docs/src/application-mri-saturation.md

 println("Norm of the shooting function: ‖s‖ = ", norm(s), "\n")
 ```

-We plot the solution of the indirect solution (in red) over the solution of the direct method (in blue).
+Let us plot the indirect solution.
+One can note that the second bang arc is well captured.

 ```@example main
 f = f1 * (t1, fs) * (t2, f1) * (t3, f0) # concatenation of the flows